Skip to main content

 Insurance

-Yes, your insurance cover will be cancelled.
+Yes, your insurance cover was cancelled.

-As part of our merger with Aware Super on 30 April 2026, the insurance provider will change from Nippon Life Insurance Australia and New Zealand Limited ABN 90 000 000 402 AFSL 230694 trading as Acenda (formerly MLC Limited) to Aware Super’s insurer, TAL Life Limited ABN 70 050 109 450 AFSL 237848 .
-This will be effective from 1 May 2026.
+As part of our merger with Aware Super on 30 April 2026, the insurance provider changed from Nippon Life Insurance Australia and New Zealand Limited ABN 90 000 000 402 AFSL 230694 trading as Acenda (formerly MLC Limited) to Aware Super’s insurer, TAL Life Limited ABN 70 050 109 450 AFSL 237848 .

 If you have any insurance cover currently attached to your TelstraSuper RetireAccess retirement income stream account, this won’t transfer to Aware Super and will cease after 30 April 2026.